AcademySoftwareFoundation/openexr/CONTRIBUTING.md

-Because OpenEXR must deal properly with large images, whose width and/or height approach the maximum allowable in 32-bit signed integers, take special care that integer arithmatic doesn't overlow, and make it as clear as possible exactly what the code is doing, especially in the edge cases.
+Because OpenEXR must deal properly with large images, whose width and/or height approach the maximum allowable in 32-bit signed integers, take special care that integer arithmetic doesn't overflow, and make it as clear as possible exactly what the code is doing, especially in the edge cases.